 If you have a bike you haven’t used for a while, consider taking it to your local bike shop(external link) to check that it’s safe and roadworthy.

-You’ll also want to consider some other gear, from the essentials down to some practical optional items such as:
+You’ll also want to consider some other gear, from the essentials down to some practical optional items: